 As part of the Honor a Nurse program, benefits are included, depending on the amount of the gift.
 Contribution options are provided below.
 A sample official certificate is also displayed.
 For additional questions, please contact Elise Saks, Donor Relations Associate, at (301) 628-5246 or email Elise.Saks@ana.org.

 Nurse of the Year: Laurene Elauria Johnson MSN, RN, CDP, of the Department of Veterans Affairs (VA)

-Laurene Elauria Johnson was nominated for her loyalty and unending compassion for patients, employers and co-workers.
+Laurene Elauria Johnson was nominated for her loyalty and unending compassion for patients, employers, and co-workers.
 A truly remarkable nurse; her story is equally inspirational.
 Growing up in the Philippines she dreamed of becoming a nurse, and since moving to the United States in 1981, she has dedicated herself to the profession.

-Johnson has worked at the Department of Veterans Affairs since 1993, and considers it her responsibility to give back to the people who have sacrificed everything for our country’s freedom.
+Johnson has worked at the Department of Veterans Affairs since 1993 and considers it her responsibility to give back to the people who have sacrificed everything for our country’s freedom.
 Yet Johnson’s commitment does not end with her patients - she is a passionate advocate for the future of nursing.
-As a believer in the power of education, Johnson is serving as a benefactor for her niece’s nursing BSN in the Philippines, so that she too can fulfil her dream.
+As a believer in the power of education, Johnson is serving as a benefactor for her niece’s nursing BSN in the Philippines, so that she too can fulfill her dream.

 You are now leaving the American Nurses Foundation

 The American Nurses Foundation is a separate charitable organization under Section 501(c)(3) of the Internal Revenue Code.
 The Foundation does not engage in political campaign activities or communications.